adivardhan1000/key-value-db/README.md

 For this implementation, we will creating our own Database instead of using a NoSQL in backend.

+Assumption:
+    COMPACT works for only variables intialized in the session Any variables alredy existing won't be accounted for

 ## Managing Environment
 ### Create a env:
     python -m venv myenv